-Basic Science Core I: Cell Culture and Neurotropic Viruses, Neuroscience, Proteomics
+Basic Science Core I: Cell Culture and Neurotropic Viruses and Proteomics

 This Core provides mammalian cell culture and virology services to investigators performing biomedical research on AIDS and the nervous system.
 Services include the preparation of CNS cell cultures, virus propagation, proteomics, biomarkers, and consultative expertise in gene editing.
 These services promote in uncovering mechanisms involved in the development of nervous system disorders associated with HIV-1 infection.